-Click here for more information on our U6 - U7 programs.
+- Click here for more information on our new U5 - U7 BGSC Super Strikers Academy

 - U8 - U10 Program

-By U8 the girls have moved outside and play on the grass on Sundays.
+Our U8 to U10 teams train once a week in the early evening and play games on the grass on Sundays.

-U9 and U10 games are played on a mini-field with 6 players plus a goalkeeper.
-Teams have 10-11 players on their rosters and play in a Burnaby District league.
-Games are on Sundays with home games at Riverway Sports Complex between 9am-4pm and away games at fields throughout Burnaby and New Westminster.
+- U10 games are played on a full mini-field with 6 players plus a goalkeeper.
+Teams have 10-11 players on their rosters.

 Click here for information on our U8 - U10 programs.